 Do you struggle to decide what topics to cover with your content?
 Imagine knowing exactly what content to write.
 If you understand the Buyer’s Journey, you’ll know just what to do!
 And then you can deliver that content to the right people at the right time with audience segmentation.

 The Buyer’s Journey is a way of describing the process buyers go through on the way to making a purchase.
 It breaks down into three stages:

 - The Awareness stage.
 This is when someone in your target market becomes aware that they have a problem.
 For example, a couple realizes that their kids are driving them crazy.

 - The Consideration stage.
-This is when the couple begins considering different category solutions.
+This is when the couple begins considering different solution categories.
 They begin researching ways to have some time alone.
 They may consider daycare, a babysitter, or boarding school in a faraway country.

 - The Decision stage.
-Now the couple has decided what category solution they’re going to choose.
-They start looking for boarding schools in faraway countries.
+In this stage, the couple has decided what solution category is right for them.
+Now, they’re determining which company within that category they’re going to do business with.
+In our example, the couple starts looking for boarding schools in faraway countries.

 Why is the Buyer’s Journey Important?

 The Buyer’s Journey is important because it allows you to take a customer-centric approach with your content.
 Instead of focusing on you and your company, your content will focus on your customers and the questions they have.
 That way you’ll be building your credibility and staying top-of-mind with your audience.

 To continue with the boarding example, look at it this way: